imagej/imagej.github.io/pages/PhotoBend.md

-![Animation of the laser spot movement obtained while registering the photobending with the laser beam deflection technique (\~70x playback speed)](LaserSpotMove.gif
+![Animation of the laser spot movement obtained while registering the photobending with the laser beam deflection technique (\~70x playback speed)](/images/pages/LaserSpotMove.gif
-"Animation of the laser spot movement obtained while registering the photobending with the laser beam deflection technique (~70x playback speed)")
+"Animation of the laser spot movement obtained while registering the photobending with the laser beam deflection technique (~70x playback speed)")"

 The plugin's goal is to automate the registering and analysis for the so-called laser beam deflection technique.
 The technique is the general